TheWilli67/R309-Programmation_evenementielle/readme.md

 then you just have to open the client type the IP of the server and type down the port associated and then you'r free to command your server

+you are free to use the .exe files they work either very well (but they are still only command line)